elasticpath/rest-resource-viz/README.md

 ### Simple(r) Visualization

 There is another way to visualize the resource graph.
 It requires cloning this repository and familiarizing yourself with the Clojure world.

-The graph data can be generated with the `extract` task (see `boot extract -h` as well) and needs to be saved in `web-assets/graph-data.edn`, then the visualization can be built:
+First of all the JavaScript app and assets needs to be materialized in `target`:

 ```
-boot extract --conf my-conf.edn --graph-edn web-assets/graph-data.edn --pretty
 boot build-web target
 ```

-The conf file passed in is necessary in order to configure the Maven repository and build the resource coordinates (assuming they have a similar name).
+The conf file passed in is necessary in order to configure the Maven repository and coordinates (assuming they have a similar name) for the resource artifacts.
 For a sample configuration see `conf-sample.edn` in the repository root.
-In case of missing keys a `clojure.spec` error will tell what is expected.
-The error message is a bit cryptic and will be improved.
+In case of missing keys a `clojure.spec` error will tell you what was expected.
+The error message is a bit cryptic and will be improved, bear with us.

-Once the command finishes, you can serve the `target` folder:
+Once the command finishes, you can serve the `target` folder.
+We use `python` because available in any major Linux/OSX distribution:

 ```
 cd target && python -m SimpleHTTPServer; cd..
 ```

-This is necessary only the first time, because once the app is served, you can simply call:
+Now you can open your browser and connect to `localhost:8000`.
+You will see an empty frame.
+This is because the graph data is missing.
+That can be easily generated with the `extract` task (see `boot extract -h` as well) and needs to be saved in `target/graph-data.edn`:

 ```
 boot extract --conf my-conf.edn --graph-edn target/graph-data.edn --pretty